vorburger/LearningLinux/docs/graphics.md

 **ToDo:** https://wiki.archlinux.org/title/Hardware_video_acceleration

+## Modern Monitors

+`dmesg -w -d -t -H -x` will typically show a lot of interesting `info` and `debug` (but should not have any `err`) `pci*` and USB related messages when a modern (non-VGA) monitor is plugged in via a USB-C to USB-C, or USB-C to HDMI, or USB-C to DisplayPort (but not HDMI to HDMI; not sure about DisplayPort to DisplayPort).

+The following commands ([from here](https://gist.github.com/chrische/06d949d18af05765868ce7ca1855522a)) provide further details:

+     sudo i2cdetect -l
+     sudo i2cdetect 8

+     ddcutil -h
+     sudo ddcutil detect
+     sudo ddcutil detect -v
+     sudo ddcutil --bus 8 capabilities
+     sudo ddcutil getvcp known --bus 8

 ## Hacking

-**TODO: ** Hack a bunch of "hello, world" kind of graphical demos...
+**ToDo:** Hack a bunch of "hello, world" kind of graphical demos...

 * Start with something drawing pixels on KMS?
 * Then ideally initially only using just `libwayland-client`'s `wl_*` functions.